Aarav11/Language-Translator-in-Python/README.md

 googletrans is a module to translate text.
 We import the Translator from googletrans, which is used to do translations.
 We also import LANGUAGES from googletrans which lists all supported languages in a Python dictionary.

-# Liblaries Used In This Project :
+# Libraries Used In This Project :
 Tkinter and gooletrans

 # About Language Translator